This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 The moving parts will keep a little slick between them to allow for flowing movement, and to keep the equipment from building any dirt or dust.
 Dirt and dust and build up and stop the flowing movement the machines are supposed to have, so cleaning as well as maintaining your equipment with grease or lubricant is a must.

 When looking at products, look at the list of uses.
 If it claims that it does work on workout equipment, then you should compare it to other products like it and find the best product for you.

-Use a 100% silicone lubricant for your equipment.
+If you only want one can and be done, go for a 100% silicone lubricant for your equipment.
 This type of lubricant works on metal, rubber, and plastic which is perfect for workout equipment like an elliptical.
 To find what the brand of your elliptical recommends, go to their website and look for their equipment lubricant.
 They may have their own products, or they may have a list of products they trust that you can find and use.

 Looking to see what products the company uses and recommends can be useful information.
 You can decide from there that you want to get their product, or you may want to use what you find to search for other products.
 Checking with the company can keep you on the right track in the search for the right workout equipment lubricant, so you may want to start your research there.